Congress Reaches Final Opioid Crisis Deal

-While the National Council for Behavioral Health (National Council) is pleased to see many important policy changes included in the final opioid package, it ultimately falls short on providing desperately needed long-term investments in prevention, treatment and recovery services.
+While the National Council for Mental Wellbeing (National Council) is pleased to see many important policy changes included in the final opioid package, it ultimately falls short on providing desperately needed long-term investments in prevention, treatment and recovery services.
 In particular, the National Council is disappointed that Congress missed this opportunity to expand the current eight-state, two-year Certified Community Behavioral Health Clinic (CCBHC) program via the Excellence in Mental Health and Addiction Treatment Expansion Act.
 This program has shown tremendous results in expanding access to comprehensive addiction services in a sustainable way.

 Throughout Congress’ efforts to address the opioid crisis, the National Council has been advocating for a number of important measures, many of which have been included in the final compromise bill:

 The National Council was pleased to see the following measures in the package:

 - The Special Registration for Telemedicine Clarification Act will remove barriers to accessing medication-assisted treatment (MAT) for opioid use disorders via telemedicine in rural and frontier areas and is a direct result of National Council advocacy efforts.